aydini/MP-Traces/README.md

         TX packets 0  bytes 0 (0.0 B)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```
 Start a screen session.
-Run [startTcpdump.bash](startTcpdump.bash) to start tcpdump to save all of the tcp conversations from multiple expriment trials into a single pcap file.
+Run [startTcpdump.bash](startTcpdump.bash) to start tcpdump session to save all of the tcp conversations from multiple expriment trials into a single pcap file.

 DELETE the code piece below (ilknur)
 ```